 Other than the protections provided by our equity incentive plans and our employment agreement with Mr. Pinkham, we do not maintain any formal severance program for our NEOs outside of the context of a change in control of our Company.
-In the context of a change in control, however, our key executive employment and termination agreements with each of our NEOs (other than Mr. Gliebe, whose agreement expired in connection with his resignation from the role of Chief Executive Officer as of March 31, 2019) as well as our equity incentive plans require us to provide certain benefits to covered NEOs.
-The agreements also provide for enhanced benefits if the employment of the covered NEOs terminates in connection with a change in control of our Company.
-A change in control under our agreements with our NEOs and our existing equity incentive plans generally means any of the following: (i) a person or entity acquires 20% or more of our common stock; (ii) a change occurs in the composition of the board of directors that is not approved by at least two-thirds of the existing directors; (iii) our shareholders approve a merger, consolidation or share exchange other than one that would result in less than a 50% change in ownership of us as the surviving entity; or (iv) our shareholders approve a plan for our dissolution or liquidation.
+In the context of a change in control, however, our key executive change in control and termination agreements with Mr. Pinkham, Mr. Rehard and Mr. Valentyn (Mr. Schlemmer's agreement expired in connection with his resignation from the role of Chief Operating Officer as of January 31, 2020) as well as our equity incentive plans require us to provide certain benefits to covered NEOs.
+Although Mr. Kunze and Mr. Morton do not have change in control and termination agreements with us, they would benefit from certain provisions under our equity incentive plans in the context of a change in control.
+Our agreements with Mr. Pinkham, Mr. Rehard and Mr. Valentyn also provide for enhanced benefits if the employment of the covered NEOs terminates in connection with a change in control of our Company.
+A change in control under our agreements with our covered NEOs and our existing equity incentive plans generally means any of the following:

+(i) a person or entity acquires 20% or more of our common stock; (ii) a change occurs in the composition of the board of directors that is not approved by at least two-thirds of the existing directors; (iii) our shareholders approve a merger, consolidation or share exchange other than one that would result in less than a 50% change in ownership of us as the surviving entity; or (iv) our shareholders approve a plan for our dissolution or liquidation.

-Under our agreements with our NEOs, upon a change in control, we are required to cause all restrictions on any restricted stock awards made to the NEO prior to the change in control to lapse and to fully and immediately vest all stock options and SARs granted to the NEO prior to the change in control.
+Under our agreements with Mr. Pinkham, Mr. Rehard and Mr. Valentyn, upon a change in control, we are required to cause all restrictions on any restricted stock awards made to the NEO prior to the change in control to lapse and to fully and immediately vest all stock options and SARs granted to the NEO prior to the change in control.
 We are also required, after the change in control, generally to maintain base salaries, fringe benefits and incentive compensation opportunities at a level equivalent to or higher than the level at which we provided such benefits prior to the change in control.